mishakessler/unix-environment/README.md

 ## OVERVIEW

-This guide covers the core technologies your computer will need for a **powerful** software engineering and web dev environment.
-The guide includes "detail" drop-downs like the following:
+This guide covers the core technologies your computer will need for a **powerful** software engineering and web dev environment; I'm including "detail" drop-downs like the following:

 <details><summary>Click Me!</summary><br>

-I will use these dropdowns to keep the guide relatively clean and focused on installation steps, but to still include important context about what is happening with each download.
+I will use these dropdowns to keep the guide relatively clean and focused, but to still include important details and context about what is happening with each download; I've used this **emoji key** to help with visual indicators:

-Emoji Key:

-- 🔎 Learn More
+- **View Installation Steps 📋** – Self-explanatory.
+- **Learn More 🔎** – More information on the software and its purpose.
-- ⚠️ Warnings
+- **Warning ⚠️** – Warnings to avoid common mistakes.
-- ❗ Errors
+- **Common Errors ❗** – Common errors and how to resolve them.

 </details><br>

-***

 <br>

 ### Some Tips Before You Start

-Finally, before you start, I heavily recommend three things:
+Finally, before you start, I **heavily** recommend three things:

-#### Familiarize Yourself With The Tools of the Trade <!-- omit in toc -->
+#### 1) Familiarize Yourself With The Tools of the Trade <!-- omit in toc -->

 If you're _brand_ new to software engineering, or if you aren't particularly comfortable with your computer, including the command line interface, please review the guide to [Tools of the Trade].
 Even for experienced engineers, **focusing on these more basic tools can significantly level up one's coding prowess and productivity**.

-#### Practice Researching Anything & Everything <!-- omit in toc -->
+#### 2) Practice Researching Anything & Everything <!-- omit in toc -->

 With the vast complexities of software engineering, it is simply impossible to know and memorize **everything** you will need on a daily basis.
 Get used to researching and confirming small details that will make a huge differences.

 In this spirit, open up the [Glossary] in a new tab so you can reference it at any time during setup.
 If you're unsure or confused about the technologies or concepts I reference, just hop over to the Glossary and look it up.

-#### Be Thorough & Methodical <!-- omit in toc -->
+#### 3) Be Thorough & Methodical <!-- omit in toc -->

 Finally, and perhaps most importantly, you **must** use methodical, step-by-step attention to detail.
 This is integral to a career in software engineering, but especially when setting up your environment, **doing these steps out of order can have long-lasting, code-breaking implications**.